 Health and Safety Guidelines

 The risks of COVID-19 are evident to all.
 Our mission of cura personalis calls each of us at this time to bear individual responsibility to help protect the health and safety of the entire community.
-This page includes information about important resources and practices to keep all Hoyas safe and healthy, as outlined in the Community Compact that all community members on campus and students living in the Georgetown, Burleith, and Foxhall neighborhoods (“Neighborhoods”) affirmed at the start of the Fall semester.Back to Top
+This page includes information about important resources and practices to keep all Hoyas safe and healthy, as outlined in the Community Compact that all community members on campus and students living in the Georgetown, Burleith, and Foxhall neighborhoods (“Neighborhoods”) affirmed.Back to Top

 If You Are Feeling Sick